 Level 4: Commits

-Level 4 complements information of Level 3 in order to provide an answer to Question Q3.
+Level 4 complements information of Level 3 to provide an answer to Question Q3.
 Differently from the usual repository version graph, it presents a combined version graph of the whole topology (Figure 9).
-Each vertex in the graph represents either a known commit in the topology (which is named after its hash’s five initial characters, such as the node labeled 2e10aFigure 9) or a collapsed node representing several commitsFigure 9Figure 93.2.5 (which is named after the number of contained nodes, such as the white node containing 118 commits and the green node containing 24 commits).
-Collapsing is done manually and is a way of providing a better understanding over huge amounts of data.
+Each vertex in the graph represents either a known commit in the topology, which is named after its hash’s five initial characters (e.g., the node labeled 2e10a in Figure 9), or a collapsed node, representing several commits blended together.
+We implement two ways of collapsing nodes in order to provide a better understanding over huge amounts of data: manual and automatic.
+Manually collapsed nodes are named after the number of contained nodes, such as the white node containing 118 commits and the green node containing 24 commits in Figure 9).
+Automatically collapsed nodes have ellipses before and after the number of contained nodes in their names (if the first collapse of Figure 9 were automatic, its name would be “…118…”).
+Automatic collapse are detailed in Section 3.2.5.

 Thicker borders denote that the commit is a branch’s head (e.g., commit ea6a4).
 Commits are drawn according to their precedence order.
 Thus, if a commit N is created over a commit N – 1, then commit N will be located to the right of commit N – 1.
 For each commit, DyeVC presents the information described in Figure 5 (gathered from the central database), along with information that is read in real time from the repository metadata, such as branches that point to that commit and affected files (added, edited, and deleted).